-At Emerging Humanity we believe that a good methodology is useful in general, but becomes truly invaluable when problems arise.
-In order to get out of trouble, it helps to know how you got there in the first place.
-Having a process allows you to trace your steps, backtrack, and try something different.
-You are still fumbling around to some extend (it IS a startup after all), but you are doing it in a systematic, prioritized and intentional way that guarantees you take your best shot possible!
+At Emerging Humanity we believe that a good methodology is useful in general and invaluable when problems arise.
+To get out of trouble, it helps to know how you got there in the first place.
+Following a process allows you to learn from other people's mistakes; to trace your steps, backtrack, and try something different.
+You are still fumbling around to some extend (it IS a startup after all), but in a systematic and intentional way that guarantees you take your best shot possible!

-Emerging Humanity's approach follows a step-by-step process using industry standard tools and creates a clear execution path.
+Emerging Humanity's approach follows a step-by-step process that adapts industry standard tools to your startup's needs.
+It creates a clear execution path.
 All you have to do is to walk it!

 You are off to a wild adventure through the unknown land of entrepreneurship.
 You need a compass that points to your destination.
 That compass is your Product Vision!